Amyleep97/AmyPearce_T1A1/README.md

 # Question 8

--
+## Action Plan:

+1. My first goal and step I need to take in order to progress in this industry is updating my linkedin.
+I have created a page but still need to update my profile picture and add in my projects/expierence to showcase my knowledge.
+I expect to gain a spot in the industry and connect with others through my linkedin.

+2. My second step would be to reach out to events and workshops that will teach me new and important information.
+Doing this will gain some connections to other people in the industry, I'll know what to expect if I want to work with others.

+3. Doing more reasearch on each topic I have already learnt.
+I want to be able to have a lot more knowledge and common sense when it comes to coding.
+Putting this into practice and doing my own research will help me gain confidence within myself.

+4. Showcasing more of my github, it's a huge step for myself but it has a lot of benefits.
+I tend to doubt my own work and compare myself to others, this part is something I'm already starting to work on.
+The best way to take this step is by sharing my Github link with other students and teachers in the industry and ask for some feedback on what I could improve on so I'm not stuck in the same place.

 # Question 9

 - Language-learning models work through AI and works as a chat assitant, basically like a bot chat.
 ChatGPT is one of the common AI models used as its very easy to use, it's so smart and effective it feels as though a real person is typing to you live.
 You could ask the model to write up a short story about something and it will respond back and write that story for you.
 ChatGPT is a free to use only if you already have account with OpenAI's as they are the creators.
-The purpose of a Language-learning model is to help a companys assit their customers without having to stress.

 # Question 10

+- The purpose of a Language-learning model is to help a company assit their customers without having to stress, less work means being able to finish and focus on more important projects.
+ChatGPT is ideal for software development projects because it has the ability to process corresponding code.
+It's crutial to be able to process corresponding code so if you have someone that needs to give feedback they don't need to be a tech wizard.

 # Question 11